Donna Nelson: America's scientific readiness

-Science Education
+Science education

-Improving Organic Chemistry Textbooks
+Improving organic chemistry textbooks

 In 2011, Nelson examined comprehensive undergraduate organic chemistry textbooks in use at that time, in order to determine consistency in cyclohexane conformation across the texts and with research literature; they recommended changes to remedy inconsistencies in cyclohexane conformer nomenclature and structural drawings across the textbooks.
-She and her students continue to evaluate currently-used undergraduate organic chemistry textbooks in order to identify other content at odds with research literature and characteristics which are most conducive to learning.
+She and her students continue to evaluate currently used undergraduate organic chemistry textbooks in order to identify other content at odds with research literature and characteristics which are most conducive to learning.

-Classroom Innovations
+Classroom innovations

 Nelson utilized her teaching assignment of large sections of organic chemistry to develop and evaluate learning devices for her students.
 The devices use a visual, rather than oral or written, presentation; two were adopted by publishers to accompany their major organic chemistry textbooks.
 She also surveyed students in order to determine factors which influence students to select or remain in science majors.
 Nelson's research results and materials from an education project, designed by Oklahoma high school students and involving precipitate-forming reactions conducted in microgravity on board the STS-40, are the subject of a permanent educational exhibit demonstrating the scientific method, at the Oklahoma Air and Space Museum.